Code-Institute-Submissions/Pink-Floyd-Official-Milestone-Project/Readme.md

 ### Scope Plane
-What will and will not be included in the website will be determined in this section based upon the strategy plane assessment.
+What will and will not be included in the website is determined in this section based upon the strategy plane assessment.

 ##### What will be included in the first release?
 *	Music and videos